andrewcmyers/lwon/README.md

 * Other non-reserved non-whitespace characters introduce implicit "short strings" that extend until the next natural delimiter.
-Trailing whitespace up to the delimiter is removed, as is leading whitespace.
+Trailing whitespace up to the delimiter is removed, as is leading whitespace, but short strings may contain non-delimiter whitespace characters.
 Unquoted numbers and booleans are treated as short strings.

 ### Comments